maainul/Java/src/leetcode/README.md

 	Output: true</br>

 ## Problem 2 : [344.
 Reverse String](https://leetcode.com/problems/reverse-string/)</br>
+Write a function that reverses a string.
+The input string is given as an array of characters char[].</br>

+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.</br>

+You may assume all the characters consist of printable ascii characters.</br>

+Example 1:</br>

+	Input: ["h","e","l","l","o"]</br>
+	Output: ["o","l","l","e","h"]</br>

 ## Problem 3 : [151.
 Reverse Words in a String](https://leetcode.com/problems/reverse-words-in-a-string/)</br>

 Given an input string, reverse the string word by word.</br>